MrPhreak42/mr_robot_ctf/README.md

 <img src="assets/prints/Screenshot_2024-06-11_17-18-39.png" alt="FSociety Logo" width="700" height="auto">

 Ok!!!!
-Now let's try to access that server as "root"...
+Now if you try to change users inside that shell, you'll not make it!!!!

 <img src="assets/prints/Screenshot_2024-06-11_17-18-33.png" alt="FSociety Logo" width="700" height="auto">

-Booom!!!!
-Doesn't work!!!!

 But... relax, there's a trick you can use to solve this.